laszlo-ratesic/horiseon-marketing/README.md

 - Semantic HTML elements
 - Logical structure independent of styling and positioning
 - Accessible alt attributes on all images
-- Heading attributes fall in sequential orde
+- Heading attributes fall in sequential order
 - Concise, descriptive title

 ## How to Contribute